-This category reflects the rate of students who passed a portion of a secondary credential assessment and/or earned a secondary credential.
+This category reflects the rate of students who passed a secondary credential sub-test and/or earned a secondary credential.
 This category also reflects the rate of students who earned a high-level, industry-recognized career and technical education (CTE) certification in child development, medical/nurse assisting, or information technology.

 - 1. Earned Secondary Credential Measure - a.
-This measure captures the percentage of eligible students who earned an English or Spanish GED, and the percentage of students who earned a National External Diploma Program (NEDP) credential. - b.
+This measure captures the percentage of eligible students who earned an English or Spanish GED, and the percentage of students who earned a National External Diploma Program (NEDP) credential.

+- b.
 Floor and Target - i.
-For 2018-19, the target is an aspirational 100%.
-The floor is 40.0, based on setting the probability of passing the GED given a "likely to pass" score on the GED Ready at 50% of the range between the floor and target. - ii.
-Beginning with the 2019-20 AE PMF, the target will remain set at the aspirational 100% while the floor will move to the 10th percentile of local or national GED attainment performance (whichever is lower).
+The target is an aspirational 100%. - ii.
+Beginning with the 2019-20 AE PMF and every two years thereafter, the floor will move to the 10th percentile of local or national GED attainment performance (whichever is lower).
 "Local" refers to GED attainment rates from Washington, DC's adult education public charter sector.
 "National" refers to GED attainment rates from the GED Testing Service.
 Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data; the lowest 10th percentile between the local and national percentiles will be floor for this measure. - 2.
 GED Subject Test Achievement Measure - a.
 This measure captures the percentage of eligible students who pass individual GED subject tests as they work toward achieving the GED credential. - b.
 Floor and Target - i.
-For 2018-19, the floor is 40.0, based on setting the probability of passing the GED given a "likely to pass" score on the GED Ready at 50% of the range between the floor and target.
-The target is set at the aspirational 100%. - ii.
-Beginning with the 2019-20 AE PMF, the target will remain set at the aspirational 100% while the floor will move to the 10th percentile of local or national GED subject performance (whichever is lower).
+The target is an aspirational 100%. - ii.
+Beginning with the 2019-20 AE PMF and every two years thereafter, the floor will move to the 10th percentile of local or national GED subject performance (whichever is lower).
 "Local" refers to GED subject test pass rates from Washington, DC's adult education public charter sector.
 "National" refers to country-wide GED subject test pass rates from the GED Testing Service.
 Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data; the lowest 10th percentile between the local and national percentiles will be floor for this measure. - 3.
-Earned High-Level Certification Measure34 a.
-This measure captures the percentage of eligible students who earn an industry-recognized CTE certification that includes rigorous assessments and requirements that lead to higher wages in a high-demand field.
+Earned High-Level Certification Measures - a.
+These measures capture the percentage of eligible students who earn an industry-recognized CTE certification that includes rigorous assessments and requirements that lead to higher wages in a high-demand field.
+Performance rates from high-level certification programs with fewer than ten students are not displayed on the school's scorecard; however, they will be included in the Student Achievement score. - b.
+Floor and Target - i.
+Beginning with the 2019-20 AE PMF, and every two years thereafter, the target for each certification (or set of certifications) is set at the three-year average local or national certification attainment rate plus 15 (whichever is lower/available).
+If adding 15 to the three-year average certification attainment rate exceeds 100, the target will be capped at 100.